microsoft/Mastering-the-Marketplace/docs/ama/index.md

 - <a href="https://www.youtube.com/watch?v=4uFS5v6eLM0&t=372s" target="_blank">06:12 – Demo: Working with the metered billing API</a>
 - <a href="https://www.youtube.com/watch?v=4uFS5v6eLM0&t=709s" target="_blank">11:49 – Summary</a>

+## Deploying a custom virtual machine offer

+<a href="https://aka.ms/AAmzczc" target="_blank">Video</a> | <a href="./code/14.0-ma-deploy-custom-vm.zip">Code</a>

+This demo-heavy module takes you through the process of deploying a custom virtual machine with a Managed Application.
+You’ll see all the steps involved including configuring things in Partner Center and how to author the deployment package files.
+Notice the code used in this module is available for download above.

+- <a href="https://www.youtube.com/watch?v=-uuulKPRFpo&t=0s" target="_blank">00:00 – Overview</a>
+- <a href="https://www.youtube.com/watch?v=-uuulKPRFpo&t=48s" target="_blank">00:48 – Scenario overview</a>
+- <a href="https://www.youtube.com/watch?v=-uuulKPRFpo&t=229s" target="_blank">03:49 – The custom VM offer in Partner Center – Demo</a>
+- <a href="https://www.youtube.com/watch?v=-uuulKPRFpo&t=428s" target="_blank">07:08 – The deployment package – Demo</a>
+- <a href="https://www.youtube.com/watch?v=-uuulKPRFpo&t=731s" target="_blank">12:11 – The deployment process – Demo</a>
+- <a href="https://www.youtube.com/watch?v=-uuulKPRFpo&t=906s" target="_blank">15:06 – Summary</a>

 ---

 ## Hands-on labs